niharraju4/SVM/svm_vector_regression_implementation/README.md

 - **Making Predictions**: Predictions are made on the testing set using the best model.
 - **Evaluating the Best Model**: The R-squared score and mean absolute error for the best model are calculated and displayed.

-This documentation provides a comprehensive guide to performing regression analysis on the Tips dataset using SVR and hyperparameter tuning.

-**Author: Nihar Raju**